October 04, 2022

 Halloween is a favorite holiday for many and something our children look forward to each year.
 However, every year hospital emergency rooms see hundreds of eye injuries related to costumes.
 There are ways to enjoy Halloween and avoid potential eye injuries.

 Read on to learn some tips on keeping your kids safe this Halloween.

-It is always fun to add on a ton of Halloween accessories such as masks, eye patches or wigs, but make sure these items do not block your visibility.
+It is always fun to add a ton of Halloween accessories such as masks, eye patches or wigs, but make sure these items do not block your visibility.
 Masks can be dangerous for children because they can block side vision.
 Try face painting or make-up instead of a mask.

 Make-up is an easy and fun way to finalize a costume.
-If you plan on using make-up for your child’s costume, be sure to use hypo-allergenic options and keep it away from the eyes.
+If you plan on using make-up for your children’s costume, be sure to use hypo-allergenic options and keep it away from the eyes.
 Keep a wet towel or washcloth handy in case the make-up begins to run while out trick-or-treating.

-A new fad is completing Halloween costumes with different colored cosmetic contact lenses.
+A new fad is completing Halloween costumes with decorative colored cosmetic contact lenses.
 It is important to remember that contacts are medically prescribed from a doctor.
 Using over-the-counter lenses could be extremely unsafe and lead to an eye infection or even vision loss.
 Reach out to your eye doctor if you are considering decorative contact lenses this Halloween.

 Most likely, the costume your child selects will not be made of reflective material.
 An easy fix is to sew on a few fabric strips or add stick-on strips of reflective tape to all sides of the costume.
 Since your child will be trick-or-treating in the dark, you want them to be seen especially while crossing the street.

 Always have a small flashlight on hand.
 This will be helpful if your child is walking through dark paths or walkways.
 This will avoid any potential injury while walking through the grass so you can identify holes or missing steps.